Javanaise/mrboom-libretro/README.md

 make mrboom LIBSDL2=1
 ```

-You will need SDL2 SDL2_mixer minizip and zlib
+You will need SDL2 SDL2_mixer minizip and zlib.